Azure ExpressRoute for Office 365

 This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.

-Learn how Azure ExpressRoute is used with Office 365 and how to plan the network implementation project that will be required if you are deploying Azure ExpressRoute for use with Office 365.
+Learn how Azure ExpressRoute is used with Office 365 and how to plan the network implementation project that will be required if you're deploying Azure ExpressRoute for use with Office 365.
 Infrastructure and platform services running in Azure will often benefit by addressing network architecture and performance considerations.
 We recommend ExpressRoute for Azure in these cases.
 Software as a Service offerings like Office 365 and Dynamics 365 have been built to be accessed securely and reliably via the Internet.
 You can read about Internet performance and security and when you might consider Azure ExpressRoute for Office 365 in the article Assessing Office 365 network connectivity.

 Planning Azure ExpressRoute for Office 365